Profile of Iwana

 They live in Sea of Japan side of North of Hinogawa River (Tottori), the Pacific Ocean side of North of Fujigawa River (Yamanashi) or Sagamigawa River (Kanagawa).

 Yamato Iwana have vermilion spots up and down on lateral line.
-As Nikko Iwana grew up, their color of spots become more and more pale.
-But Yamato Iwana's spot color is not pale even if they have grown up.
+The spot color of Nikko Iwana becomes more and more pale as they grew up, but the spot color of Yamato Iwana are not pale even if they have grown up.
 They live in mountainous region of middle Honshu, rivers of east of Lake Biwa.
 They are 25cm (10in.) long.
 Distribution's boundary of Nikko Iwana and Amemasu is not clear.

 Iwana that live in Kii Peninsula is called Kirikuchi.
 They have spots of vermilion that are outline indistinct on the body side and white spots are also not clear.
 Now, they live slightly in only two places that are upper area of Kawarabigawa River and Tenkawa River in Nara.
 Those are the most southern life spot of Iwana (Salvelinus) in the world.